 You can buy or burrow Above the Storm today!

-If you want to stay informed on my writing, sign up for my newsletter and receive a free fantasy story!by
+If you want to stay informed on my writing and Reavers of the Tempest’s release, sign up for my newsletter and receive a free fantasy story!by